MeltanoLabs/map-gpt-embeddings/README.md

-# singer-openai

-This library contains 3 distinct Singer tools for use in OpenAI models:

-1. `tap-openai-documents` - Used for scraping document text which can feed into long-term memory (vectorstore) for an OpenAI model.
-1. `map-openai-doc-splitter` - Used for splitting documents into smaller chunks.
-1. `map-openai-embeddings` - Splits documents and _also_ calculates Embeddings using the OpenAI Embeddings API.
+# `map-gpt-embeddings` Singer Map Transformer

+Inline mapper for splitting documents and calculating OpenAI embeddings, for purposes of building vectorstore knowledge base usable by GPT and ChatGPT.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ## See also

+1. https://github.com/meltanolabs/tap-beautifulsoup - [Coming soon!]
+A tap for scraping web content from ReadTheDocs and other websites.
-1. https://github.com/aaronsteers/target-chroma - A Singer target that can be used to load documents and embeddings created by this library.
+1. https://github.com/meltanolabs/target-chromadb - A Singer target that can be used to load documents and embeddings created by this library.
-1. https://github.com/aaronsteers/openai-ext - A Meltano utility which can be used to chat with the documents after they are loaded into the vector store.
+1. https://github.com/meltanolabs/gpt-ext - A Meltano utility which can be used to chat with the documents after they are loaded into the vector store.

 ## Prereqs